OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog

 <!-- copy from readme.txt to here -->
+### V1.1.2
+* Fixed a bug where unticking the 'Send to NPR CDS' checkbox in the editor would result in the article being pushed anyway

 ### V1.1.1
 * Fixed a bug that was causing article metadata to be saved using an invalid key when ingesting articles